CellFateNucOrg/ChIP_seq_data_GEO/README.md

   >
   > _**column 2: IP**_
   >
-  > _**column 3: name**_ IMPORTANT: this name needs to be unique to this dataset (ie if you have repeats, use "\_1" and "\_2"  to differentiate them 4: comments (optional) On the first 2 columns, if there are several SRR numbers, separate them by space.
-This you can use as a "group" marker to make averages of duplicates  later (ie ChIP repeats get the same group number)
+  > _**column 3: name**_ IMPORTANT: this name needs to be unique to this dataset (ie if you have repeats, use "\_1" and "\_2"  to differentiate them
   >
+  > _**column 4: groupDataset** (optional)_ This number designates grouping indicating which replicates belong to a single experiment.
+This is useful for averaging later.
+  >
-  > _**column 4: group**_ This is to designate grouping that is above the level of replicates in a single experiment.. i.e. if there are two entirely separate IP experiments for H3K9me3, then you can give them the same number here, making it easier to
+  > _**column 5: groupTarget** (optional)_ This number designates grouping that is above the level of replicates from a single experiment. i.e. if there are two entirely separate IP experiments for H3K9me3, then you can give them the same number here, making it easier to average them.

 3. Update the **looper.sh** file, modifying line 4
   #SBATCH --array=2-3%1